ncsu-geoforall-lab/open-science-course/topics/writing.rst

 Collaborative and automated writing of papers and reports
 =========================================================

-We will look at Authorea, one of the platforms for creating scientific papers online in a collaborative way.
-Then we will look at what is Markdown and how do we use it on Authorea.
+Here we will look at markup languages used for writing texts as well as at online tools to do the writing and command line tools which do format transformations and typesetting.
 Finally, we will look at one aspect of open access, particularly licensing, i.e. what can happen with the paper after it is published.